 What does it cost?

-The course fee is £1045 which will cover all tuition, seven nights accomodation at the Londonskaya with full breakfast, five 3-course evening meals with wine, and a guided tour of Odessa This price is based on two sharing so there will be a single occupancy supplement of £40 a night .
+The course fee is £1145 and will cover all tuition, seven nights accomodation at the Londonskaya with full breakfast, five 3-course evening meals with wine, and a guided tour of Odessa This price is based on two sharing so there will be a single occupancy supplement of £40 a night .
 Non-singers sharing a singer's room pay a reduced rate of £795 .
 Music for the course, which can be kept, will cost £25.

 We will require a £195 deposit per person at time of booking with the balance payable no later than eight weeks before we leave.